-My quest to expand my Corvette collection continues the latest addition is the AUTOart 1962 Chevrolet Corvette with removable hard top, a limited edition model of 6000 units worldwide.
+My quest to expand my Corvette collection continues the latest addition is the AUTOart 1962 Chevrolet Corvette with removable hardtop, a limited edition model of 6000 units worldwide.
 Subtle changes adorn this era of Corvette, the side cove vents and addition of the lower rocker panels are the two most notable changes.
 This is most definitely another fine replica from the team at AUTOart, a true gem that can be found for well under $100 today.
-With this level of detail the AUTOart 1962 Chevrolet Corvette is true steal!
+With this level of detail, the AUTOart 1962 Chevrolet Corvette is a true steal!

-Wheels are a big part of a models success, get them right and you’re more than have way there.
-Well AUTOart got them right!
+Wheels are a big part of a model’s success, get them right and you’re more than have way there.
+Well, AUTOart got them right!
 Something about a well made classic hub-cap and white tire that goes a long way.
 Is it me or is there something Chevrolet and the Corvette teams know about we design?
-No matter the generation there is always one wheel design throughout the Corvette platforms that leaves long lasting impact.
-For me this design is one of them.
+No matter the generation there is always one wheel design throughout the Corvette platforms that leave a long lasting impact.
+For me, this design is one of them.

 The Corvette’s undercarriage is was an added bonus!
 Slightly better than other Corvette’s I recently reviewed which speaks volumes as most of them were very detailed as well.
 Motor detail, suspension components, and full flowing exhaust round out one of the best undercarriages I’ve seen in recent times.
 The attached photos don’t lie, proving once again the 360 value presented by AUTOart.